The Geddes Awards

 The purpose of the awards is to stimulate and encourage young journalists, and to provide financial and practical assistance as they take their first steps in their chosen profession.
 In the past four decades more than £250,000 has been awarded in grants and prizes by the Geddes Trustees to student journalists.

-The annual Geddes Memorial, Lecture where the future of global communication is addressed by a major journalistic figure, has been delivered by, among others, Huw Edwards (chief news anchor, BBC), Jon Snow (Channel 4 News), Ian Hislop (editor, Private Eye), Lionel Barber (editor, Financial Times), Lyse Doucet (chief international correspondent, BBC), Alan Rusbridger (former editor, The Guardian), Laura Kuenssberg (BBC political editor), Roger Alton (former editor-in-chief, The Observer and Guardian), Sir Peter Stothard (former editor, The Times) and Dr Philip Campbell (editor-in-chief, Nature).
+The annual Geddes Memorial Lecture, where the future of global communication is addressed by a major journalistic figure, has been delivered by among others, Lyse Doucet (chief international correspondent, BBC), Krishnan Guru-Murthy (Channel 4 News), Ian Hislop (editor, Private Eye), Geordie Greig (editor-in-chief, The Independent), Alan Rusbridger (former editor, The Guardian), Roger Alton (former editor-in-chief, The Observer and Guardian), Sir Peter Stothard (former editor The Times), Lionel Barber (former editor, Financial Times), Laura Kuenssberg (BBC politics), and Dr Philip Campbell (former editor-in-chief, Nature).

 Fundraising is ongoing.
 More details on the work of the Geddes Awards can be found at www.geddestrust.org